salesforce/tough-cookie/CONTRIBUTING.md

 3. **Create** a new branch to contain your work (e.g. `git br fix-issue-11`)
 4. **Commit** changes to your own branch.
 5. **Push** your work back up to your fork. (e.g. `git push fix-issue-11`)
-6. **Submit** a Pull Request against the `main` branch and refer to the issue(s) you are fixing.
+6. **Submit** a Pull Request against the `master` branch and refer to the issue(s) you are fixing.
 Try not to pollute your pull request with unintended changes.
 Keep it simple and small.
 7. **Sign** the Salesforce CLA (you will be prompted to do so when submitting the Pull Request)

 > **NOTE**: Be sure to [sync your fork](https://help.github.com/articles/syncing-a-fork/) before making a pull request.